Powered by AppSignal & Oban Pro

 end

-When the driver supports them, you can query catalog metadata without SQL.
+When using a native C driver, you can query catalog metadata without SQL:

 • get_table_types/1 — stream of table types (e.g. TABLE, VIEW).